-We have started using the Talk for Writing scheme to support our children’s literacy skills.
-It’s a powerful scheme because it is based on the principles of how children learn.
+At Hilltop, we use the Talk for Writing process to support our children’s literacy skills.
+It’s a powerful process because it is based on the principles of how children learn.

 Here is a brief explanation of the basic principles of Talk for Writing.
 It has three key stages: